arturshyshko/automyte/src/automyte/PLANS.md

 ## Future,docs,misc

+1. Setup docs for the project, after done with Guards -> Breakpoint -> Config (at least)
 1. Think about having AutomatonRunResult status as enum field?
     Purely for docs purpose, like "new" status means that project's never been run before.
 1. Dry run???